logikfabrik/uJet/docs/source/working_with_properties.rst

 * `DateTime` and `DateTime?`

 .. seealso::
    The uJet .NET data type support can be extended by writing custom data type definition mappings.
+For more information on the topic of custom data type definitions see :doc:`extending_ujet`.